MattLdwig/100-days-of-code/r1-log.md

 ### R176

 Learned how to manipulate files more precisely via the command line.
 Use of pipes and filters.
 Transormations and visualization via grep, head, tail, sed and paste.

+### R177

+Solved the Kata : Find Missing Letter with Python and continued exploration of CLI.